 Higher Education (HE) is not just about acquiring knowledge; it serves as a launchpad for students to shape their futures and become more well-rounded individuals.
-This understanding is at the heart of the work done by Matthew Andrews, Pro Vice-Chancellor for Governance and Students Affairs at the University of Gloucestershire, who has worked tirelessly to empower students from all walks of life.
+This understanding is at the heart of the work done by Matthew Andrews, Pro Vice-Chancellor for Governance and Student Affairs at the University of Gloucestershire, who has worked tirelessly to empower students from all walks of life.

 Matthew sat down with GoodCourse to discuss issues including the challenges facing international students, tackling harassment on campus, and helping students to plan for life beyond university.